Traditional Chinese marriage: Marriage matchmakers during the Ming dynasty

 In the Ming period, marriage was considered solemn and according to the law written in The Ming Code (Da Ming Lü), all commoners' marriages must follow the rules written in Duke Wen's Family Rules (Wen Gong Jia Li).
 The rules stated that "in order to arrange a marriage, an agent must come and deliver messages between the two families."
 A marriage matchmaker had the license to play important roles by arranging marriages between two families.
 Sometimes both families were influential and wealthy and the matchmaker bonded the two families into powerful households.
 Studies have shown that, "In the Ming and Qing dynasties, a number of noble families emerged in Jiaxing of Zhejiang, where marriage is the most important way to expand their clan strength."
 Hence, marriage matchmakers were crucial during the Ming era, and offer an insight into the lives of the Ming commoners.

 Instead of using the more gender-neutral term "mei ren" (媒人), texts more frequently referred to marriage matchmakers as "mei po" (媒婆).
 Since "po" (婆) translates to "granny" in English, it suggests that elderly female characters dominated the "marriage market".
-Indeed, in the novel The Golden Lotus (Jin Ping Mei), the four matchmakers, Wang, Xue, Wen, Feng were all elderly female characters.
+Indeed, in the novel The Golden Lotus (Jin Ping Mei), the four matchmakers, Wang, Xue, Wen, and Feng, were all elderly female characters.
 In ancient China, people believed that marriages belong to the "Yin" side (the opposite of "Yang"), which corresponds to females.
 In order to maintain the balance between Yin and Yang, women should not interfere with the Yang side and men should not interfere with the Yin side.
 Since breaking the balance may lead to disorder and misfortune, men were rarely seen in marriage arrangements.
 Furthermore, unmarried girls were not in the occupation because they themselves knew little about marriage and were not credible in arranging marriages.
 As a result, almost all marriage matchmakers in literature were presented as elderly females.